s3bc40/s3bc40.github.io/resume_EN.md

 >*Tools : Python(3), R, Anaconda, Bioconductor, NumPy, pandas, matplotlib, Seaborn, scikit-learn, GitHub, Linux*

-**[PROJECT] - Front-end web application development, BIOASTER** (Feb 2018 - May 2018, University of Bordeaux)

-+ Group project at the end of Master 1 Bioinformatics.
-Front-end development of a LIMS web application for biologists at the research institute [BIOASTER](https://www.bioaster.org/fr/), based in Lyon.
-Setting up a dashboard, an administrator page and a sample of kinship graph.
-Meeting deadlines and organization via Trello and TeamGantt.

->*Tools : HTML5/CSS3, JavaScript, cystocape.js, d3.js, chart.js, GitLab, Trello, Linux*

 ## Formations

 **Data Science Bootcamp, 365DataScience** (May 2020 - June 2020, Udemy)